bait-sli/poc-mongo-validator/README.md

-Environement de developpement

-install Docker environement
+A poc to demonstrate how to use object validation with Mongoose and MongoDB when create or update documents in database

-Run "docker-compose up --build" dans le dossier racine contenant le fichier docker-compose.yml
+Run "docker-compose up --build" in main folder where docker-compose.yml is located

-Access to localhost:3000 in browser
+Access to localhost:8081 in browser to manage mongo database Access to localhost:8080 to access server api with Postman Start server with: cd server && npm run exec

 Each part of application is deploy in his own docker container to see the infra inside a container use